-9.3.4.3 TOPSOIL TESTING
+9.7.3 TOPSOIL TESTING

-TW has a standard policy for the testing of topsoil on all sites, especially when imported.
+TW has a standard policy for the testing of topsoil on all sites, especially when imported, these will also form part of any MMP import verification and will likely also have associated conditions to be met by the Local Authority and NHBC.
 Details must have been provided to you at the Pre-Start meeting.
 If details have not been passed to you, contact the Technical team for guidance.